WEC-Sim/WEC-Sim/docs/_include/mooring.rst

 * **WEC-Sim Simulink Model**: Start out by following the instructions on how to model the :ref:`user-tutorials-rm3`.
-To couple WEC-Sim with MoorDyn, the MoorDyn Block is added in parallel to the constraint block
+To couple WEC-Sim with MoorDyn, the MoorDyn Connection block is added in parallel to the constraint block and the MoorDyn Caller block is added to the model (no connecting lines).

 .. _WECSimmoorDyn: